hermflink/3330VCA/README.md

 # 3330VCA

-Kicad project files of a AS3330 based VCA.
+Kicad project files of a AS3330 based dual VCA.
 Part of a modular DIY synth project, other modules are available in other repositories.
 Not entirely compatible with a CEM3330 as this would require a diode to ground on pin 4.

 Used the Audio.lib from https://kicad.github.io/symbols/Audio to extend the Kicad library for the AS3330 component.